 Did you know that Dutch Design Week goes beyond the physical and visual?
 DDW Music adds a catchy, danceable, buzzworthy, and moving soundtrack to the weeklong festival.
-This year’s programme is bigger than ever, with over 70 musical performances between 21–29 October, at over a dozen venues throughout Eindhoven.
-Buy your DDW (music) ticket here.
+This year’s programme is bigger than ever, with over 70 musical performances between 20–28 October, at over a dozen venues throughout Eindhoven.
+Click here for more info about DDW Music.

 A special rate applies for the DDW Music specials,